The Rebellion That Got Ratio'd — Modern Paraphrase | nocap.bible

 David's Cabinet Roster 📋

 It reads like an org chart, and that's kind of the point.
 After all the chaos — the rebellion, the murder, the siege — the kingdom settled back into structure.
 David was still on the throne.
 The administration was still functioning.
 But underneath the surface, the cracks were deep.
 Joab had blood on his hands and power in his grip, and David knew it.
-Stability and justice don't always live in the same house. 💯
+Stability and don't always live in the same house. 💯